Alcoholism Treatment Program

 It is also important to note the changes to the brain that alcoholism causes.
 These can include a lessened ability to learn and remember things, higher risks of dementia and mental disorders, and disruptive impacts on the brain’s dopamine levels.
 The last example also plays a role in why people get addicted to positive emotions that result from alcohol use and want to avoid a deficit of that.

 What impacts how likely or unlikely an individual is to suffer from alcoholism?
-A few factors can play roles, including your genetical makeup, being around alcohol and alcoholism while growing up, drinking from an early age – those who started drinking in their early teens are more at risk – and suffering from one or more traumatic experiences, not necessarily having anything to do with alcohol.
+A few factors can play roles, including your genetical makeup, being around alcohol and alcoholism while growing up, drinking from an early age – those who started drinking in their early teens or as young adults are more at risk – and suffering from one or more traumatic experiences, not necessarily having anything to do with alcohol.

 How can you treat alcoholism?
 The best way is through an alcoholism treatment program.
 We at Garden State Detox understand the challenges that come with overcoming alcoholism in the short term as you go through the detox process and in the big picture as you look to make a move permanent.
+Our healthcare providers can answer questions you have and share more information about our treatment options regarding alcohol rehab.

 Alcoholism treatment programs